Skip to contents

 VPD in hPa is calculated as \( VPD = 10(es - ea) \), where \( es = 0.6108 \times \exp(\frac{17.27 \times T_{ave}}{T_{ave} + 237.3}) \), \(T_{ave} \) is the mean temperature in °C, $$ ea = \frac{RH}{100} \times es $$, and \(RH\) is the relative humidity (%).

-Possible options for Global Climate Models (GCM):
+Possible options for GCMs (Global Climate Models):

 • ACCESS-CM2 - A much hotter future, and drier in most regions except the southeast